Compounding

 Daily preparation, trade journaling, and why health is a trading edge

 ▶ 3m 30sWilliams describes his end-of-day routine: reviewing trades in a physical notebook — recording what he did right and wrong — placing orders for the next session, then deliberately walking away.
 He finds that the more he watches intraday price action, the more he second-guesses and the worse he does.
-The weekly version is more deliberate: every Saturday morning he reviews weekly charts, seasonality, the Commitment of Traders report, and longer-term fundamentals to set a directional framework for the coming week.
+Every Saturday morning he reviews weekly charts, seasonality, the Commitment of Traders report, and longer-term fundamentals to set a directional framework for the coming week.
 On health: Williams ran over 70 marathons, still competes in 5K races and track events, and treats physical fitness as directly connected to longevity in the markets.
 He cites the Framingham study's finding that lung function is the single strongest predictor of how long you will live, and uses high-intensity interval training to maintain it — reasoning that a longer career means more years of compounding.

 "The more I watch it, the more I screw it up."